ePlanSys/eplansys/eplansys_docs/reports/epistemic_end_to_end.rst

 --------------------------------

 The epistemic state can name a sensing outcome by itself only when its model already designates one world.
-Both fleet fixtures designate several --- which is what makes them worth testing with, and what means the observation has to come from whoever did the sensing.
+Both fleet fixtures designate several, which is what makes them worth testing with, and what means the observation has to come from whoever did the sensing.